-The Honors Program in English provides the opportunity for superior students to broaden and deepen their literary understanding through seminars and individual study.
-Students take three Honors Seminars and write a Senior Honors Thesis under faculty supervision.
-Names of candidates for the Honors Program are submitted by Department of English faculty.
+The Honors Program in English provides the opportunity for accomplished and ambitious students to broaden and deepen their literary understanding, rhetorical skills, and creative potential through seminars and individual study.
+Students take three Honors Seminars and write a Senior Honors Thesis under graduate faculty supervision.

 This program formally consists of twelve credits of Honors work in English to be arranged in the following manner:

 - Nine credits of M-level seminars within the English Department (the equivalent of 400-level courses)

 - Three credits of English 494H (Honors Thesis in English)

 M-level seminars and 494H fulfill the 400-level distribution requirements for the major; every year, the department offers a variety of M-level seminars, two or three of which fulfill specific English major literary period requirements or the diversity requirement.
 The Honors program does not require a student to take more credits than designated for the Major or Minor in English; it merely asks that twelve of those required credits be Honors courses.
 Undergraduates can fulfill the requirements for Honors in conjunction with any other emphasis (such as Creative Writing) offered by the Department.